Tsumeb railway station

-Trains

 Transport

 It is served by a mostly freight railway.
 The extension of the railway towards the Angolan border in 2012 provided a bypass formed by a Triangle, and Tsumeb station now finds itself a terminal station east of the triangle.

 Tsumeb has a plant for the manufacture of concrete sleepers.

 Nearest airports

 The nearest airports are Ondangwa Airport at Ondangwa, Tsumeb Airport at Tsumeb, and Otjiwarongo Airport at Otjiwarongo.